1. Should I submit a recording or visit campus for a live audition?

 A Department of Music merit scholarship does not affect a student's need-based Financial Aid package except to reduce the amount of loan and/or work study funds allotted.

 5) How is musical ability factored into the admissions equation? back to top

 The evaluations of your Common Application music samples serve as one of the many factors the Admissions Office considers in weighing the qualifications of an applicant.
 A high level of musical achievement will increase the chances of admission for a student who otherwise meets the University's standards for admission.

 6) Are there other supplement materials I should submit for consideration for a merit scholarship? back to top

-Applicants who wish to be considered for merit scholarships should send a resume of musical accomplishments to the Director of Undergraduate Studies in the Department of Music at 105 Crowley Hall.
+Applicants who wish to be considered for merit scholarships should send a resume of musical accomplishments to the Director of Undergraduate Studies in the Department of Music at O'Neill Hall of Music.
 This resume will supplement your online recorded sample in the scholarship competition.

 7) How will I be notified of a merit scholarship award? back to top

 Admitted students receiving a merit scholarship offer will be notified of the offer by mail, soon after Regular Action admissions decisions have been mailed by the Office of Admission.